alexandresanlim/brazil-holidays-dot-net/README.md

 BrazilHolidays.Net.Today.IsHoliday();
 ```

 - Uma data especifica é feriado?
-(Is a date a holiday?)
+(Is a specific date a holiday?)
 ```csharp
 new DateTime(2020, 12, 25).IsHoliday()
 ```